 This publication is available in a PDF file format only.

 The spotted lanternfly (SLF) was detected in Virginia in January 2018.
-It is an invasive planthopper that was discovered in Pennsylvania in 2014.
-In Pennsylvania and its native range, it is a pest of grapes, peaches, hops, and apples.
+SLF has the potential to be a pest of grapes, peaches, hops, and apples in Virginia.
 It is commonly associated with tree-of-heaven, Ailanthus altissima.
-It has the potential to be a serious pest of agriculture and home gardens in Virginia.
+It also has the potential home gardens in Virginia.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.

 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; M. Ray McKinnie, Administrator, 1890 Extension Program, Virginia State University, Petersburg.